 - Tungsten Carbide – a tungsten carbide blade is made from tungsten carbide, which is a hard and durable material.
 They are designed to cut through the toughest materials such as stone or ceramic.
 The high quality of the blades goes hand in hand with the price

-When cutting metal with a jigsaw you should make sure you purchase a bi-metal blade.
-These are usually made from a combination of high-speed steel and high carbon, and they are strong and flexible enough to cut metal with.
+HSS blades and Bi-Metal blades are commonly used when cutting metal with a jigsaw.
+HSS blades are more durable and heat-resistant compared to carbon steel blades.
+Bi-metal blades are usually made from a combination of high-speed steel and high carbon, and they are strong and flexible enough to cut metal with.
 They offer the best durability and will last significantly longer than other blades.

-TIP: To get a clean cut, place the metal sheet between two layers of thin plywood.
+TIP: In order to get a clean cut while using a jigsaw, place the metal sheet between two layers of thin plywood.
 The plywood layers will sandwich the metal piece, which will help to make a cleaner cut without burrs.
 Also, set your jigsaw on low speed.

 What Are the Advantages of Using a Jigsaw to Cut Metal?